 Does your organization deal with frequent IT issues?
-Wouldn’t your life be easier if you could detect and resolve issues faster so you could get back to your to-do list?
+Wouldn’t your life be easier if you could detect network problems and resolve them faster so you could get back to your to-do list?

 IT professionals need to be able to respond quickly when there’s any sign of trouble on the network.
 Too often, though, we don’t find out about a problem until damage has already been done—and then we’re not even sure where to start with resolving the problem.